High level excursion set geometry for non-Gaussian infinitely divisible random fields: Proof of Theorem Proof of Theorem 3.1

-This will complete the proof of the theorem, at least for the case of strictly positive $n(J;i)$, once we show that the lighter-tailed random fields $Y$ of \eqref{e:rf.decompose} and $ X^{(L,2)}$ of \eqref{e:decompose.XL} do not change the asymptotic distribution of the numbers of critical points of $X$.
+This will complete the proof of the theorem, at least for the case of strictly positive $n(J;i)$, once we show that the lighter-tailed random fields $Y$ of (\ref{erfdecompose}) and $ X^{(L,2)}$ of (\ref{edecomposeXL}) do not change the asymptotic distribution of the numbers of critical points of $X$.
 This will take us a while to show, and makes up the remainder of the proof.

-Before we do this, note that handling situations in which some or all of the numbers $n(J;i)$ are zero is actually only an issue of semantics, once we recall our convention regarding the 0-th order statistic introduced prior to the statement of the theorem.
-For example, in the case when {\it all} the $n(J;i)$ are zero, the event on the left hand side of \eqref{e:final.L12} should be interpreted as stating that $ X^{(L,1)}$ has crossed the level $u$, given that it has done so.
-Not surprisingly, the resulting limit, and the right hand side, turn out to be 1.
+Before we do this, note that handling situations in which some or all of the numbers $n(J;i)$ are zero is actually only an issue of semantics, once we recall our convention regarding the 0th order statistic introduced prior to the statement of the theorem.
+For example, in the case when \textit{all} the $n(J;i)$ are zero, the event on the left-hand side of (\ref{efinalL12}) should be interpreted as stating that $ X^{(L,1)}$ has crossed the level $u$, given that it has done so.
+Not surprisingly, the resulting limit, and the right-hand side, turn out to be 1.
 Similar reductions work when only some of the $n(J;i)$ are zero.

-0.1truein {\it (iv) An outline of what remains to do.} It follows from what we have done so far that
+\item[(iv)] \textit{An outline of what remains to do.} It follows from what we have done so far that

 or, equivalently, that